jeguse/jeguse.github.io/index.md

 ## About Me

-I am a first-year mathematics PhD student at UC Davis.
-My research interests are broadly in the fields of algebra, combinatorics, complexity theory, and information theory.
+I am a second-year mathematics PhD student at UC Davis.
+My research interests are broadly in the fields of topology and quantum information theory.

 I completed my undergraduate studies at the University of Wisconsin–Madison, where I double-majored in mathematics and computer science.